-While I loved all the exotic foods I'd never been exposed to it was the soul food that powered me on a daily basis: Oxtails, Collard Greens, Smothered Chicken, Fried Pork chops, Whiting Fish Sandwiches, Skins and Pieces [ Chicken Wings simmered with skin on potatoes] the list was endless and I was determined to winnow the finest from a city whose offering were seemingly endless.
+While I loved all the exotic foods I’d never been exposed to, it was the soul food that powered me on a daily basis: Oxtails, Collard Greens, Smothered Chicken, Fried Pork chops, Whiting Fish Sandwiches, Skins and Pieces (Chicken Wings simmered with skin on potatoes) the list was endless and I was determined to winnow the finest from a city whose offerings were seemingly endless.

 Pepper, Black, Fresh Ground if possible

 Charcoal, 18 lumps (Hardwood lump works best but Kingsford will do the trick)

 Hickory, 6 Chunks, baseball-sized, soaked in water for at least a day-soaking the wood is controversial to put it mildly but I’ve always gotten good results from this method

 * Generously salt and pepper the ribs, use lots of both til you have a good crust all over the meat